MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/index.md

 robots: noindex, nofollow
 ---

-# Overview of preparing 3D models for Dynamics 365 mixed reality applications or for creating apps with mixed-reality components in Microsoft Power Apps
+# Overview of preparing 3D models for Dynamics 365 mixed-reality apps or for creating apps with mixed-reality components in Microsoft Power Apps

 If you're using [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365](../includes/pn-dyn-365.md)] mixed-reality apps or creating apps with mixed-reality components in Power Apps, you might want to import your own 3D models ([CAD](https://en.wikipedia.org/wiki/Computer-aided_design) models).
 This topic shows you how to prepare your 3D models for use with [!include[pn-dyn-365](../includes/pn-dyn-365.md)] mixed-reality apps or Power Apps components by using a combination of third-party tools.